Projects Accepting Donations

 There are currently three main projects the Port is seeking donations on, they are:

-- New fencing materials supporting a new Growing Veteran farming program starting January 2020.
+- New fencing materials supporting family farming and a new Growing Veteran farming program which started in April 2020.

 - New roof for both historic Barns (main barn and Aldo Barn) – Estimate is $170,000